vanderbiltscl/SC3260_HPC/README.md

 Each group will have to submit the codes and a small document describing the algorithm and code analysis.

 **Presentations** <br/>
-Presentations will be held on April 13th, 15th, 20th <br/>
+Presentations will be held on the last weel of class <br/>
 Order of presentations will be decided by the instructors by the middle of March.

 ## Research paper presentations